 The Legacy of the Bestiary

 In the visual arts, the rich legacy of the bestiary lasted far beyond the Middle Ages.
-20th-century artists revived the pairing of animal imagery and text, calling their creations “bestiaries” after the medieval example.
+Twentieth-century artists revived the pairing of animal imagery and text, calling their creations “bestiaries” after the medieval example.
 Today the term often refers to any collection of descriptions of animals, whether in words or images, but not necessarily with associated allegories or Christian connotations.

 The human relationship to the animal world is today a subject of intense interest and even debate, with the animals themselves caught in between as questions of conservation and environmental change are addressed by scientists, politicians, and activists.
 Contemporary artists, too, respond to these questions, participating in a long tradition of depicting animals in art that offers a commentary on the role of animals in our world.